 Earning an art or art history bachelor’s degree will take your passion for art and transform it into a marketable, fulfilling career.

 Every picture tells a story, and now, more than ever, our world is becoming increasingly visual.
 However, art and art history is so much more than studying great works of art that transcend the times or creating paintings, sculptures, or ceramics.
-The art/art history field also encompasses perfecting skills in research, analysis, creativity, and communication, all essential skills in the workplace and, well, life!
+The art/art history field also encompasses perfecting skills in:

 Whether you are interested in creating art or studying art through the ages, one of our top bachelor’s in art/art history degrees is the way to go.